DiaryParentingVideos

-7 Tips for Better Baby Bath Time
+How to Bathe a Newborn: 7 Tips for Better Baby Bath Time

-We all know the importance of hygiene, but some babies hate bath time.
-It can be difficult to reason with a baby about the importance of keeping clean.
-More often, one bad bath time experience leads to another, and another, until the built up layers of negative experiences cause a general fear of bathing.
-I must confess, I was once one of those babies that didn’t deal well with bath time.
-With some help from mommy, I managed to overcome my bath time fears and I am now perfectly content in the tub.
+I must confess, I was once one of those babies that didn’t deal well with baby bath time.
+With some help from Mommy, I managed to overcome my bath time fears, and I am now perfectly content in the tub.
 If I can do it, so can you.
-Here are my tips for better bath time.
+Here are my tips for a better baby bath time.

 Happy baby